Fraud Blocker

 THE VALUE OF PRE-CHARGE REPRESENTATION IN FLAGSTAFF

 An individual does not have to wait to seek legal representation until after an arrest or the filing of charges.
-It may be in one’s best interests to have a skilled attorney by their side while the police conduct an investigation or when accusations are initially made.
-Hiring legal counsel early on in the process can dramatically affect the outcome of a case.
+It may be in one’s interests to have a skilled attorney by their side while the police investigate or when accusations are initially made.
+Hiring legal counsel early in the process can dramatically affect the outcome of a case.

 A local criminal defense attorney may contact a prosecutor to share beneficial information and present an individual’s side of the story before charges are filed or any decisions are made.
 This can potentially result in less severe charges or no charges at all in some cases.
 Pre-charge representation can also be beneficial in seeking potential pre-indictment deals and allowing an individual to get their affairs in order before an arrest.